-- Kellogg’s Corn Flakes are a crispy, golden way to start your day; Made with a simple recipe, every bite is as delicious as the first
+- Kellogg’s Corn Flakes are a crispy, golden way to start your day; Simply made with simple ingredients, every bite is as delicious as the first

-- A classic, family-favorite cereal that’s perfect for both kids and adults; Enjoy by the bowlful, with yogurt and fruit, or as the base for your favorite desserts and savory dishes
+- A classic cereal for both kids and adults; Enjoy by the bowlful, with yogurt and fruit, or for your favorite desserts and savory dishes

-- Good source of 8 vitamins and minerals; Cholesterol and fat free (0g monounsaturated fat; 0g polyunsaturated fat); Kosher Pareve
+- Good source of eight vitamins and minerals; Cholesterol and fat free (0g monounsaturated fat; 0g polyunsaturated fat); Excellent source of iron

 - A classic family favorite; Enjoy by the bowlful, as the base for desserts from cookies to pie crust, and in savory dishes as a stand-in for breadcrumbs